Mobile version

 The Hong Kong Heroes: Unveiling Guangdong and Hong Kong's "La Grande Vadrouille" during WWII | Brothers in Arms ②

-During World War II (WWII), under the leadership of the Communist Party of China, they were primarily active in Guangdong and Hong Kong, forming the only organized force that sustained resistance against the Japanese invasion throughout the conflict.
+During World War II (WWII), under the leadership of the Communist Party of China, they were primarily active in Guangdong and Hong Kong, forming the only organized force that sustained resistance against the Japanese invasion throughout the war.

-Recently, South reporters accompanied the descendant of a rescued Allied soldier to revisit the "escape route" of his father in Hong Kong, and together they uncovered the story of this Brigade and the " La Grande Vadrouille" that took place in Guangdong and Hong Kong.
+Recently, South reporters accompanied the descendant of a rescued Allied soldier to revisit the "escape route" of his father in Hong Kong, and together they uncovered the story of this Brigade and the "La Grande Vadrouille" that unfolded in Guangdong and Hong Kong.

 Planning | Huang Can